Better Manage Your Mental Health With CBT Therapy in Melbourne

 Eating disorders and body image issues

-CBT’s focus on cognitive function and behavioural changes makes it highly effective for these common-occurring mental health difficulties.
-CBT aims to reshape how you think to create long-term changes for improved mental health.
+CBT’s focus on thoughts and behavioural changes makes it highly effective for these commonly occurring mental health difficulties.
+CBT aims to reshape unhelpful thought patterns to create long-term changes for improved mental health.

 How CBT Works

 Cognitive behaviour therapy helps you identify your negative thoughts in response to a triggering situation and your unhelpful reactions/behaviours in response to these thoughts.
-CBT provides practical strategies to reshape your views on anxious situations and your resulting emotions.
+CBT provides practical strategies that reshape how you interpret situations and your emotional responses.

 For example, you might feel intense anxiety when having to present in your workplace.
 You’re worried about stumbling over your words and think your colleagues will judge you.
 You might have thoughts like “Everyone will think I’m stupid“.
-These thoughts fuel the anxiety and lead to avoidance or freeze response which further reinforce the fear.
+These thoughts fuel the anxiety and lead to avoidance or a freeze response, which further reinforces the fear.

 How would we approach this with CBT?

-- Identify Negative Thought Patterns: Recognise automatic thoughts like “everyone will judge me” and how they may be unhelpful or not 100% true.
+1. Identify Negative Thought Patterns: Recognise automatic thoughts like “everyone will judge me” and how they may be unhelpful or over-generalised.

-- Challenge and Reframe Thoughts: Learning to replace anxious thoughts with more helpful ones, e.g. “I can’t control what others think but I can focus on delivering good content.”
+2. Challenge and Reframe Thoughts: Learning to replace anxious thoughts with more helpful ones, e.g. “I can’t control what others think, but I can focus on delivering good content.”

-- Gradual Exposure: Using imagery and practicing presenting in smaller settings to help build confidence over time.
+3. Gradual Exposure: Using imagery and practising presenting in smaller settings to help build confidence over time.

-Using CBT, your psychologist will assist in restructuring how you manage your negative thoughts.
+Using CBT, your psychologist will assist in restructuring how you manage your negative thoughts to create positive change.

 Get in Touch To Organise Your First Appointment